HAD & Co: The female-led architecture business building a better Manchester

 Construction is a man’s world.
-Or so the old cliche says.
+Or so the old cliche goes.

 The arena of hard hats, hi-vis and heavy lifting has historically been recognised as a no-fly zone for females – with men accounting for over 89% of people working in the industry today.